Skip to main content

 Trinidad

 Musicians play in one of the squares.
-You can hear them if you click on the link below
+You can hear a bit of it below

 The atmosphere in Trinidad was decidedly different.
 It was very friendly and relaxed, prices were reasonable and not a single person hustled me or ripped me off.
 The scale was more human too, with most places within walking distance.
 Realising that I would lose at least one day, usually two every time I travelled by bus, I decided that it would be better to spend my limited time in Cuba visiting one or two places, rather than trying to cover a lot of ground.
 This UNESCO recognised World Heritage site was definitely worth a visit.